 Always light fireworks products with a punk, flare or an extended butane lighting device, enabling you to keep as far from the product as possible.
 If needed, use a flashlight at night so the fuse can be seen.
 Never use a lantern or other flame producing device near fireworks for illumination.
 Light the firework and get away.

 Never attempt to re-light, alter or fix any “dud” firework.

 Have an accessible fire extinguisher, water supply, hose or bucket of water nearby for emergencies.

 After using fireworks, soak the spent items thoroughly with water to prevent them from re-igniting.
 Let them soak overnight.
 Never bring spent fireworks indoors.

 Be cautious of lighting any aerial firework during strong wind conditions.
 The firework should be lit with the prevailing wind blowing away from the spectators.
 If there is a significant wind shift during the time you are lighting the firework, the shooting site should be rearranged or the shoot should be postponed until the conditions improve.

 Do not carry fireworks in your pocket.
 Always be careful in handling fireworks to prevent dropping them.
 Never smoke when handling fireworks.

 Never Use Fireworks as Weapons

-Never aim, point or throw fireworks at another person, or at any property or structure.
+Never aim, point or throw fireworks at another person or animal, or at any property or structure.